mridulv/piped/README.md

 # piped
-Intuitive Piped Language Interface for Standardising Access to Databases
+Piped Language Interface for Standardising Access to Databases